SpeedyWeather/SpeedyWeather.jl/docs/src/setups.md

 and physics parameterization as they are defined by default (typing `model` will give you an overview of its components).
 We could have change the `model.land` and `model.vegetation` components too, but given the land-sea masks masks those contributions to the surface fluxes anyway, this is not necessary.
+Note that neither sea surface temperature, land-sea mask or orography have to agree.
+It is possible to have an ocean on top of a mountain.
+For an ocean grid-cell that is (partially) masked by the land-sea mask, its value will be (fractionally) ignored in the calculation of surface fluxes (potentially leading to a zero flux depending on land surface temperatures).

 Now with the following we visualize the surface humidity after the 50 days of simulation.
 We use 50 days as without mountains it takes longer for the initial conditions to become unstable.
+The surface humidity shows small-scale patches in the tropics, which is a result of the convection scheme, causing updrafts and downdrafts in both humidity and temperature.

 ```@example aquaplanet
 using PythonPlot, NCDatasets